hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 Records represent the goods being tracked by Grid Track and Trace.
 Almost every transaction references some Record.

-A Record contains a unique identifier, the name of a RecordType, and lists containing the history of its owners and custodians.
+A Record contains a unique identifier, the name of a Schema, and lists containing the history of its owners and custodians.
 It also contains a ``final`` flag indicating whether further updates can be made to the Record and its Properties.
 If this flag is set to true,